Susan McClary: The remark on Beethoven's Ninth

 She goes on to conclude that "The Ninth Symphony is probably our most compelling articulation in music of the contradictory impulses that have organized patriarchal culture since the Enlightenment" (129).
 The critiques of McClary discussed below refer primarily to the original version of the passage.

 McClary has also noted that she "can say something nice about Beethoven", saying of his String Quartet, Op.
-132, "Few pieces offer so as vivid an image of shattered subjectivity the opening of Op.
+132, "Few pieces offer so vivid an image of shattered subjectivity as the opening of Op.
 132."

 Writing over thirty years after the original 1987 publication, McClary observed:

 People often ask me if I regret having written this essay.
 I have lived with the consequences for over thirty years, and no matter how much I publish on modal theory or Kaija Saariaho, I will always be identified with this sentence, nearly always taken out of context.
 I hasten to mention that I have taught a course on Beethoven quartets every other year since 1980; unless a student has googled me and asked about the controversy, no one in my classes would have any inkling of my presumed hatred of this composer.
 But no, je ne regrette rien.
 I still stand by my argument and even my imagery after all these years.

 Other commentary

-Music theorist Pieter van den Toorn has complained that McClary's polemics negate the asocial autonomy of absolute music; he is concerned with formal analysis in the tradition of Schenker..
+Music theorist Pieter van den Toorn has complained that McClary's polemics negate the asocial autonomy of absolute music; he is concerned with formal analysis in the tradition of Schenker.
 Van den Toorn complains, for example, that "Fanned by an aversion for male sexuality, which it depicts as something brutal and contemptible, irrelevancies are being read into the music."
 Van den Toorn's complaint was rebutted by musicologist Ruth Solie.
 Van den Toorn responded with a book on these issues.
 Musicologist Paula Higgins, in another critique of McClary's work, has observed that "one wonders ... if [McClary] has not strategically co-opted feminism as an excuse for guerrilla attacks on the field."
 Higgins complains of McClary's "truculent verbal assaults on musicological straw men", and observes that "For all the hip culture critique imported from other fields, McClary has left the cobwebs of patriarchal musicological thought largely intact."
 Higgins is also critical of McClary's citation practice as it concerns other scholars in the area of feminist musical criticism.